Bachelor of Applied Arts and Sciences

 About the Program

-The B.A.A.S. program provides you with a direct path to a fully accredited bachelor’s degree if you have completed course work for technical, applied or military credit or have a technical or applied degree from a community or technical college.
-Our B.A.A.S. degree accepts and builds on these unique credits, combining them with course work intended to meet your individual or career goals.Learn more about Admissions
+The B.A.A.S. program provides you with a direct path to a fully accredited bachelor’s degree if you have completed course work for technical, applied or military credit or have a technical or applied degree The B.A.A.S. degree accepts and builds on these unique transfer credits, combining them with UNT course work intended to meet your individual or career goals.Learn more about Admissions

 The B.A.A.S. degree combines experience, discovery, collaboration and application.
 The courses have been developed by the University of North Texas (UNT) and are taught by UNT faculty with the support of teaching assistants.
-Courses are delivered on the Coursera platform giving you access to innovative learning technology and the flexibility to study on your schedule and on your preferred device.Learn more about Student Experience
+Courses are delivered on the Coursera platform giving you access to innovative learning technology and the flexibility to study on your own schedule.Learn more about Student Experience

 About the University of North Texas